Jamie Collins (American football): Professional career

+Pre-draft

 Collins entered the 2013 NFL Draft and attended the NFL Scouting Combine in Indianapolis, Indiana.
 He completed all of the combine and positional drills and immensely helped his draft stock with his overall performance.
 Collins set an NFL Combine record by finishing with a broad jump of 11'7".
 The record was previously 11'5" which was set by running back Justin Fargas in the 2003 NFL combine.
 Collins held the record until it was broken by cornerback Byron Jones in 2015 (12'3") and was also surpassed by Obi Melifonwu in 2017 (11'9").
 He also finished with the second best vertical jump at the combine, fourth best short shuttle among edge rushers, and eighth best 40-yard dash time among pass rushers at the combine.

-On March 8, 2013, Collins participated at Southern Mississippi's pro day, but opted to stand on his combine performance and only performed positional drills.
-At the conclusion of the pre-draft process, he was projected to be a second round pick by NFL draft experts and scouts.
+On March 8, 2013, Collins participated at Southern Mississippi's pro day but opted to stand on his combine performance and only performed positional drills.
+At the conclusion of the pre-draft process, he was projected to be a second-round pick by NFL draft experts and scouts.
 Collins was ranked as the third best outside linebacker by NFL analyst Mike Mayock, the fifth best outside linebacker by NFL analyst Josh Norris, and was ranked the sixth best outside linebacker prospect in the draft by DraftScout.com.